aimeeinpratt/project2021/README.md

 15,000 rows

-Our analysis was broken into two parts, using similar data cleaning processes in Python, yet different data visualization tools to narrate these relationships’ trends.
+The analysis was broken into two parts, using similar data cleaning processes in Python, yet different data visualization tools to narrate these relationships’ trends.
 Python was used for data cleaning, in which we went through a few rounds of data cleaning to isolate the right data needed to maneuver and identify the variables.
 Our data cleaning required:
 Isolating the initial display year for each artwork Filtering through the credit line for the donor names Using Vlookup to configure nodes and edges within the edited dataset from Python